Pietro Acciarito

 Pietro Umberto Acciarito (27 June 1871 – 4 December 1943) was an Italian anarchist who at the age of 25 attempted to assassinate the then king of Italy, Umberto I.

 Early life

-Acciarito was born in Artena, where his family had migrated to a decade before his birth.
-His parents were Camillo Acciarito, and Anna Jossi.
-Acciarito's family were in a state of poverty due to Rome's housing construction boom in the 1880s which the Italian government did nothing to relieve.
+Acciarito was born in Artena, where his family had settled a decade before his birth.
+His parents were Camillo Acciarito, and Anna Jossi. he family lived in poverty, partly as a result of Rome’s housing construction boom in the 1880s, which the Italian government made little effort to alleviate.